divvungiellatekno/course-HU-2023/slides.md

 ## LT divide

 Empowering those with access, leaving those without behind.
-As such it can easily be a driver in language death — to take part in the society at large, you can't use your own language because the society expects use of certain technologies:
+As such it can easily be a driver in language extinction — to take part in the society at large, you can't use your own language because the society expects use of certain technologies:

 <v-clicks>